agouwin/FCND-Motion-Planning/writeup_template.md

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
-I added this and the tricky part is to do cost correctly.
-I tried to add the diagonal cost by firstly adding an integer move.
-The problem with that is that it actually has larger cost even tough it might be more efficient.
-The key is to normalize the cost.
-I ended up make the move continuous, other than discrete.
+I added this and the tricky part is to calculate cost correctly.
+The default solution only considers 4-neighbors and the result of it is the "blocky" trajectory.

+I addressed this by adding the diagonal move (8 neighbors) and their corersponding costs.
+I firstly just added the integer move (the offset of +/-1).
+The problem with that is that our current A star algorithm has a search depth of 1.
+So if we need (1, 1) move, the original 4-neighbor move will be (1, 0) move followed by a (0, 1) move.
+And the cost will be 2.
+For the diagonal move, we just need to take (1, 1) with a cost of 1.414.
+But because of the search dept is only 1, as far as 1 step is concerned, (1, 0) move will have a lower cost than the (1, 1) move.
+And this is not optimal.

+There are different ways to address it.
+The solution I provided is a simple one and the key is to normalize the cost.
+So, instead of a (1, 1) move, I do a (0.717, 0.717) move and the cost is 1.
+The issue with this right out of the box is that we are hashing the discrete position and when we have fractionaly movement, the hashing simply breaks.
+My solution to that is to upsample the grids by a factor of two.
+So each step we made, I will check whether the rounding position to the cloest grid of (0.5, 0.5) resultion is occupied or not.
+This take some extra calculation, but it works reasonably well.
+The downside is that it will produce more smaller steps which is not an issue if we do pruning afterwards.

 Another potential way is to have a deeper search strategy (e.g. look more steps ahead, like 2 or more).
 This solution however will be more complicated to implement.
-So I used the fractional A star algroithm.
-There are some tradeoff I need to make, e.g. the duplicate step search.
-I ended up with the upsampling method.
-There might be better methods out there.

 #### 6. Cull waypoints
+In current implementation, we are using simple colinearity check.
+At each step, three points p1, p2, p3 were checked. p1 is the starting point, p2 is the mid point to check and p3 and the ending point.
+There are two scenarios:

+1. Colinear: In this case, the three points are on the same line and we remove p2 by replacing it with p3;
+2. Non-colinear: In this case, we have 3 points not on the same line.
+We will keep p2 and mark p3 as the new mid point.

-Due to time limit, I ended up with the colinearity check.
+Due to time limit, This is the simplest thing we can do.
 The Bresenham might be a better solution.
 Will try to revisit later when I got time. (sorry, the famous excuse :-) )

 ### Execute the flight